mgree/mgt/README.md

   + [ ] Operations on constants
   + [ ] Overloading resolution
   + [ ] Let polymorphism and type schemes (need to separate unification variables and true type variables)

-## QUESTIONS

-- Conditionals as LUB?
-Otherwise, which programs get rejected?